 When memory loss affects a person’s daily life, it might be a sign of a degenerative disease or memory disorder.
-Memory loss can be caused by many conditions, and it’s important that patients discuss these concerns with their doctor in order to identify the cause, help manage symptoms and improve quality of life.
+Memory loss can be caused by many conditions, and it’s important that patients discuss these concerns with their doctor in order to identify the cause, help manage symptoms, and to improve quality of life.

-Alzheimer’s disease is the best-known degenerative brain disorder, and UT Southwestern is at the forefront of research and care for the disease.
+Alzheimer’s disease is the most common degenerative brain disorder, and UT Southwestern is at the forefront of research and care for the disease.